Author: Elaine Vescio

 Property Checklist: Is Your Site a Good Fit for Solar?

 When evaluating your facilities, these are the key characteristics Solect looks for.
-Together, they help determine whether a property is ready to support a long-term solar project.
+Together, they help determine whether a commercial or municipal property is ready to support a long-term solar project.

 General Site Requirements